Egg-03/FerrumX/README.md

 # Usage
 Please refer to our [Wiki](https://github.com/Egg-03/FerrumX/wiki) page to learn about the various functions and their usage, along with example code snippets.
 You can also check out some examples [here](https://github.com/Egg-03/FerrumX/tree/be360eeb6bbf1ca6e992d5d8fbb1e2109bfa6514/src/com/ferrumx/tests)

-For guidance on the GUI Application itself, check this tutorial out:

 # License
 This project is licensed under the MIT License.
 Read the LICENSE.md for more information.